-In this video, we’ll continue learning more about DAX and will build a few basic functions.
+In this video, we will continue learning more about DAX and will build a few basic functions.

-Name of a calculation = SUM (Table Name [Column Name in the Table])
+Name of a Measure = SUM (Table Name [Column Name in the Table])

 The above formula equals to the sum of a column in a table.
 For example, it could be the measure named Total Quantity, which equals to the sum of the column Quantity in a sales table.

 There are over 200 DAX functions and operators in Power BI.
-Have no fear, however, as the knowledge of around 30 functions should be good enough to do everything you need in a report in most cases, especially as a business user.
+However, have no fear, because knowing around 30 functions should be good enough.
+In most cases, these basic functions are enough to build calculations for most reports, especially as a business user.